holozeros/minimal-linux-desktop/Chroot environment/README.md

 ```
 export LFS=/mnt/lfs
 ```
-That physical storage shuld be SATA or M.2 connected, not USB storage.
+That physical storage shuld be SATA or M.2 connected, disable USB storage.
 This chroot environment will eventually become the root partition of a bootable linux OS.
 Partition of the USB strage will not be perhaps recognized by a stub kernel at boot time without initramfs, but initramfs is can not support yet.
 Therefore, the chroot environment should be built on an SSD or HDD partition with a SATA or M.2 connection.